 You might like to read: Top tips for visiting the Blue Lagoon.

-There’s a sign and flashing lights to warn you in advance.
+There’s also a sign and flashing lights close to the bridge to warn you in advance.

-The most common livestock is the sheep in the summer.
-At the beginning of the summer, all the sheep are released to venture up into the mountains.
-It seems when I was there most were all still hanging out on the road.
+In the summer months, the most common livestock you’ll see is the Icelandic sheep.
+At the beginning of the summer, all the sheep are released to venture up and graze in the mountains.
+It seems when I was visiting Iceland most were all still hanging out on the road so created obstacles.

 There are plenty of gas stations in Iceland.
 A mix of completely self-service pumps to full-service fuel stations.
 You pay by card to a pre-authorised amount.
 But if you don’t put that much in you will only be charged what you put in.

 Remember to fill up your fuel when you see them!
 For my 10 days drive around Iceland’s Ring Road I didn’t let our fuel tank drop much below half which did mean filling up most days but it gave you the confidence to explore without worrying about running empty.
 Short on time?
 Check out this 4-day Iceland itinerary

 Road conditions and alerts: 1777 & 1778

 Do you have any more questions or concerns about driving in Iceland?
 Ask me any questions in the comments below:

 Save to your Iceland Pinterest boards

 *Becky the Traveller participates in the Amazon Services Associates Programme, as well as other affiliate programmes.
 If you make a purchase through these, I earn from the qualifying links.
 This is at no extra cost to you.